Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

-We adapt the trained Prithvi models to the task of predicting GPP by using the six-band HLS reflectance data and combine the ten input features from MERRA-2 (selected by the subject matter expert), characterizing the atmospheric and land surface properties corresponding to each observation.
-The fine-tuning architecture designed for this task is shown in Figure~\ref{fig:flux_model}.
-To train the models, the multispectral HLS input is passed through the trained and frozen Prithvi encoder to derive encoded HLS representation (Prithvi embeddings) of the flux observation sites, which are then passed through a simple decoder with two linear layers with ReLU activation and flattened.
-The MERRA-2 input features co-located with flux sites are transformed in parallel via a separate branch consisting of three 2-D convolutional and a linear layer with ReLU activations and then flattened.
-The flattened HLS representation (from Prithvi encoder and simple decoder) and flattened MERRA-2 representation are then concatenated and regressed to predict the GPP values using a linear layer.
-The models are trained by minimizing the mean squared error loss between the predicted GPP and true GPP.
-The approach is designed to facilitate augmenting the Prithvi HLS representation with additional environmental variables and combine multisensor satellite data to predict GPP values at flux tower sites.
-In the test phase, we pass the HLS data, MERRA-2 data to the model for predicting GPP.
-Data splitting for training and evaluation follows a leave-one-year-out cross-validation approach, where three years are used for training and one year for testing to mitigate the challenges posed by the relatively small dataset size.
+The fine-tuning architecture developed for this task (Figure~\ref{fig:flux_model}) combines the Prithvi-\textcolor{black}{EO-2.0} encoder, which receives the six-band HLS reflectance data, with a simple convolutional network that processes the ten input features from MERRA-2.
+This approach is designed to facilitate extending the Prithvi\textcolor{black}{-EO-2.0} HLS representation with additional environmental variables to predict GPP values at flux tower sites.
+More specifically, the multispectral HLS input is passed through the pretrained and frozen Prithvi-EO-2.0 encoder to generate latent HLS representations (Prithvi embeddings) of the flux observation sites.
+These embeddings are then passed through a lightweight decoder composed of two linear layers with ReLU activation.
+The MERRA-2 input features are transformed in parallel via a separate branch consisting of three 2D convolutional layers with ReLU activations followed by a linear layer.
+The Prithvi embeddings and the MERRA-2 latent representation are both flattened, then concatenated and regressed to predict the GPP values using a linear layer.
+The models are trained by minimizing the mean squared error loss between the predicted GPP and the true GPP.
+Data splitting for training and evaluation follows a leave-one-year-out cross-validation approach, where three years are used for training and one for testing to reduce the challenges posed by the relatively small dataset size.